 Serving Suggestions:

-Steamed Vegetables: Broccoli, asparagus, or green beans add color and freshness to the plate.
+Steamed Vegetables: Broccoli, asparagus or green beans bring color and freshness to the plate.

-Fluffy Rice: White rice, wild rice, or even a lemon-herb rice pilaf will soak up the buttery sauce beautifully.
+Fluffy Rice: White rice, wild rice or even a lemon-herb rice pilaf will absorb that buttery sauce well.

 Storage and Reheating:

-Refrigeration: Leftover tilapia and sauce can be stored in an airtight container in the fridge for 2 to 3 days.
+In the Refrigerator: Leftover tilapia and sauce can be kept in an airtight container in the refrigerator for 2 to 3 days.

-Reheating: Place the fish in a skillet and warm gently over low heat so it doesn’t dry out.
-Heat the sauce separately and drizzle it over the fish before serving.
+Reheat: Place the fish in a skillet, and warm it gently on low heat so that it doesn’t dry out.
+Reheat the sauce separately; spoon it over the fish before serving.

 Freezing: Perhaps surprisingly, tilapia can be frozen; however, you might want to make the sauce fresh, as it has a tendency to separate when reheating.
 Freeze the cooked fish in an airtight container: It keeps up to 2 months; make the sauce fresh when you serve it.